Whooolia/Founders-and-coders-FAC15/README.md

 |  week 7  | Authentication |
 |  week 8  | Express |

-The second half of the curriculum is focused on longer projects and introduces you to client interaction:

 Weeks 10-12 - self-selected project

 # WEEK 1
 - **What We Learn**
 <br>Semantic HTML, Accessibility,CSS - BEM, Mobile-First, Responsive Web Design, Gitflow and use of github, Pair programming, Command Line, Regular Expressions